-

 The short answer, unfortunately, is no. Unless you have your own renewable generation (e.g. solar panels), connecting directly into your building, then your electricity comes from the same national grid as everybody else.

-The electricity system is ultimately a shared thing.
+fired power station will still need to be turned up.
+In other words, your turning your kettle on can cause a gas-fired power station to be turned up to supply it, just the same as when anyone else does it.The electricity system is ultimately a shared thing.
 Most of the decisions about it are being made at the governmental level, and the cost of decarbonising it is being shared between everyone in the country.

-So while it is good to buy from one of the companies that is making more of an effort to help, the key thing is to keep minimising your energy use, and push for political action.
+So while it is good to buy from one of the companies that is making more of an effort to help, the key thing is to keep minimising your energy use, and push for political action."

 This lines up with official UK Government guidance.
 According to the guidelines on how organisations should report their carbon footprint (page 48 of this document), the correct method is to use “location-based grid average emission factors to report the emissions from electricity”.
 In other words, the electricity (or gas) coming into your building has all been mixed together in the national grid and we should use the average carbon footprint of that mix to work out our emissions, regardless of who our supplier is.